KieranLafferty/passifier/README.md

 ### Signing

-Give Passifier some info about your .pem files
+Give Passifier some info about your .pem files.

+(to-do: more info on obtaining certificates and creating pem files)

 ```ruby